The Bounty Brand Uses Color Gradients To Add Modernity

 Bounty’s Iconic Logo Emphasizes Movement Within Its Shape

-The Bounty logo is a fluid and moving symbol, and this dynamic nature works to grab attention and solidify the brand and its identity as one that sticks in peoples heads.
+The Bounty logo is a fluid and moving symbol, and this dynamic nature works to grab attention and solidify the brand and its identity as one that sticks in people's heads.

 This isn’t a boring, static and flat design.
 It’s one that has depth and personality.
-The swirling nature of the design promotes positivity and happiness and the movement in invokes gives the brand a more tangible identity for users to interact with.
+The swirling nature of the design promotes positivity and happiness and the movement it invokes gives the brand a more tangible identity for users to interact with.

-It reminds users of its products — the paper towels wrap around the holder, and this design almost wraps around the brand name and its legacy.
+It reminds users of its products — the paper towels wrapped around the holder, and this design almost wraps around the brand name and its legacy.
 And the addition of the bright green, textured background makes this movement more apparent, the logo design jumping from the packaging.